Bipasha Basu: In the media

 In 2006, she became the Most Desirable Woman in India.
 Eastern Eye named her the "Sexiest Woman in Asia" in 2005 and 2007.
 In 2009, she topped the Maxims "Hot 100" list.

 On the Times 50 Most Desirable Women list, she ranked 8th in 2011, 13th in 2012, and 7th in 2013.
 She appeared in Forbes Indias 2012 Celebrity 100 list, where she placed 25th with an estimated annual income of ₹268.5 million.
+She also appeared from 2013 to 2016 in Forbes Celebrity 100 list with the lowest ranking 71st.
+She is the only Indian actress to be featured in the World Fashion Model Directory in Global Top 1500 whereas her colleague Ujjwala Raut is in Top 5000.

 In 2013, she was ranked at 67 as one of the World's Most 99 Desirable Women by AskMen.com.
-Playboy Magazine also ranked her at 7 as one of the top 10 desirable women in the world.
+Playboy magazine also ranked her at 7 as one of the top 10 desirable women in the world.

-Basu is also a celebrity endorser for brands including Dabur, Pantene, Emami and Alkermes.
+Basu is also a celebrity endorser for brands including Dabur, Reebok,Gili,Panasonic,Pantene, Emami, and Alkermes.

 Personal life

-Basu met Dino Morea on a blind date arranged by their friends in 1996, who was popular supermodel at that time.
+Basu met Dino Morea on a blind date arranged by their friends in 1998, while Morea was a popular supermodel at that time.
 They were a celebrated and talked-about pair and featured in multiple films and modeling assignments.
 The couple ended their relationship in 2002.
 Years later, Morea admitted that he initiated the end of their relationship during the filming of Raaz (2002), and noted that it was tough on Basu and she was upset.